Shin splints – what a pain!

 Appropriate treatment and care can reduce the associated complication making it easier to live a healthy active life.

 The primary focus with Osteopathic treatment is to identify and address physical problems which may have contributed to the initial injury.
 These include over-pronation of the foot, increased angulation of the knees or unleveling of the hips.
 Correcting these biomechanical changes will reduce physical stress on the tendons attaching to the lower extremity and restore optimal muscle function.

 The treatment also works on reliving the tension in the tendons attaching to the tibia through a wide range of techniques including cross friction massage, joint manipulation, muscle stretching and dry needling are used to stimulate healing and reduce pain.

 It is important to treat the compensatory patterns as they have the ability to cause permanent structural damage which can potentially result in decreased motivation & ability to work out in the future.

-In conjunction with Osteopathic treatment, Dr Tanvi also uses Posture Control Insoles (PCI’s) to correct the structure of the foot & improve the overall biomechanical alignment of the body.
+In conjunction with Osteopathic treatment Posture Control Insoles (PCI’s) can correct the structure of the foot & improve the overall biomechanical alignment of the body.
 These corrective insoles can only be prescribed by practitioners who have undergone specific additional post graduate training and use a new technology to address physical changes in the body.
 Retraining the muscles of the foot and improving the nervous system to reduce the load on the lower leg and stresses on the body, also improving overall postural related pain and restoring function.

 Treatment time varies among individuals but virtually everyone sees an improvement right from the first session.
 Our Osteopath will also advise you of key in between treatment activities you can perform at home, to maximise your recovery and minimise any further damage from sporting activity.